Day Countdown Calculator — Count the Exact Days to Any Date

 Frequently Asked Questions

 By default, the calculator excludes the start date and counts through the end date.
 This matches the most common "how many days until…" intention.
 For example, January 1 to January 3 returns 2 days.
 If you need both endpoints included (for duration tracking), check the "Include start date" box — that same range would then return 3 days.
-Both options are available to match whichever convention your situation requires.

 Yes.
 Switch to "Business Days" mode at the top of the calculator, and Saturdays and Sundays will be excluded from the count.
 This is useful for contracts, legal timelines, shipping estimates, and HR processes.
-For advanced features like country-specific public holiday exclusion, use our dedicated Business Days Calculator.

 Yes.
 Our Embeddable Countdown Widget provides a lightweight HTML and JavaScript snippet you can copy and paste into any website.
 You can customize the target date, colors, font size, and display format.
 The widget loads asynchronously and won't slow down your page.